 When it’s not that cold it’s definitely better to go outside and enjoy the the beauty of nature.
 If it is your first time (or first in a long time) to experience a full-on nature trek, there is a need to prepare for the essential things to bring and get yourself prepared.

-The things that you need to prepare for your trek will depend on the natural environment that you want to immerse in.
+The things that you need to prepare for your trek will depend on the natural environment that you want to explore.
 If you want a simple overnight trek on a nearby hill or mountain, one needs to prepare the right camping items, which will definitely include cooking equipment and sleeping bags.
 As a start, you should also decide whether to pack light or to bring full-on gear.
 In packing light, the items to be brought are usually more compact and easier to move around and assemble, which are ideal in smaller groups.

 Indeed, one needs to consider how heavy and compact the things to be brought in an outside trek.
 Good thing, a lot of camp shops nowadays provide plenty of options to choose from.
 In general, those heavy and bulky trek equipment are more expensive, but are more durable and are capable to withstand any kind of weather.